Green kitchen cabinets - why does it matter?

 Let’s break down the price difference:

 - Melamine: The melamine we used for this kitchen was Hard Rock Maple.
 Regular Hard Rock costs about $40/sheet, whereas the Nugreen (formaldehyde-free) product runs about $54.
 We used around 30 sheets of melamine for this job, so that the increase in the cost of the melamine was $504.
+One alternative to be considered is also formaldehyde-free plywood - which can be supplied as pre-finished formaldehyde-free plywood with UV cured VOC free laquer.

 - Wood Doors: The clients chose maple for their kitchen, and we purchased the doors from a door manufacturer for $2040.
 The same doors in an FSC* wood would cost (we are assured) not more than 20% more, possibly less.
 Depending on the species of wood of course, this price difference could vary quite a bit.
 For the purposes of this article, the doors in FSC lumber have been penciled in at $2448.